-And ever since a mixed bag of Puritans and paupers crashed landed on the salt washed rocks of Plymouth, what has seemed to take the reigns as America’s greatest piece of dualism has been the age-old battle between nudes and prudes.
-Symbolically, nudes push for freedom and prudes are there to check ‘em when they get out of line, creating balance and harmony in an indifferent world.
+Ever since a mixed bag of Puritans and paupers crashed landed on the salt washed rocks of New England, a central piece of American dualism has been the battle between nudes and prudes.
+In theory, nudes push the boundaries of personal freedom and people’s patience while prudes use shame and ridicule to ‘check ‘em’ when the nudes get too full of themselves, creating balance and harmony in an indifferent world.

 But what happens when the nudes become prudes?

-Lake Bronson Associates is an outdoor recreation club that has been operating since the 1930s.
-Back in 1937 the club first ran it’s briefs up the flagpole to see who would salute it and today, they have over 300 members.
+Lake Bronson Associates is an outdoor recreation club that has been operating since the 1930s but the the club’s founding members first ran their briefs up the flagpole for the first time back in 1937.
+Today over 300 members salute them.
 Finagling the purchase of large tracts of land over several decades, the organization manicured the pre-Gothic nightmare of unkempt timberland into a tranquil, relaxing retreat for its guests and assumed much of the responsibility for the area’s wildlife and habitat management.